-3.3 An officer Officer's role is:-
+3.3 An Officer's role is:-

-- To give advice and information to all Members on an impartial basis; - To help Members formulate policies; and - To implement policies determined by the authority, provided the policies are within the law. - In all advice, including reports, it is the responsibility of the officerOfficer to express his/her own objective professional advice in an objective professional manner and make recommendations based on this. - 3.4 Through performance appraisal, target setting and day to day management, officerOfficers receive guidance and direction their instructions from their Line Managers.
-Members are not authorised to ask instruct officerOfficers to undertake specific tasks other than:- - Through the formal decision-making process (Council, Cabinet, Committees etc); - To request the provision of consumable resources provided by the Council for the use of Members; - Where staff have been specifically allocated to give support to a Member, a group of Members, or all Members.
+- To give advice and information to all Members on an impartial basis; - To help Members formulate policies; and - To implement policies determined by the authority, provided the policies are within the law. - In all advice, including reports, it is the responsibility of the Officer to express his/her own professional advice in an objective manner and make recommendations based on this. - 3.4 Through performance appraisal, target setting and day to day management, Officers receive guidance and direction from their Line Managers.
+Members are not authorised to ask Officers to undertake specific tasks other than:- - Through the formal decision-making process (Council, Cabinet, Committees etc); - To request the provision of consumable resources provided by the Council for the use of Members; - Where staff have been specifically allocated to give support to a Member, a group of Members, or all Members.